-DEP provides a Storage Tanks Registration/Permitting Application Form (2630-PM-BECB0514).
+Storage Tanks Registration/Permitting Application Form (2630-PM-BECB0514).
 This form is to be completed by the tank owner and sent to DEP for each regulated storage tank.
 Upon receipt of the registration form, an invoice will be generated by DEP for the initial fee and sent to the tank owner.
 After initial registration, DEP will automatically invoice the tank owner each year for the upcoming year's registration.

 The annual registration fees are as follows: